 Having replaced the “Carroll Haunted House” in 1989, A Carroll Christmas is a staple of the holiday season at Notre Dame.
 The title is a play on the title of Charles Dickens’ classic A Christmas Carol.
 Held on the first Friday of December, A Carroll Christmas was named the Best Men’s Signature Event for the 2014-2015 academic year.

 It is everything you could ever want in a Christmas Festival.
-Events include blessing and lighting the giant (40 foot) Christmas tree, performances from an a cappella group and a comedy troupe.
-Other attractions have included a horse drawn carriage up and down Carroll Drive, paper luminaries lining the walkway, a basement dance party, and a giant “C” made out of Christmas lights that hangs adorns the building.
+Events include blessing and lighting the giant (40 foot) Christmas tree and a horse-drawn carriage burning rubber up and down Carroll Drive.
+Walking through the first floor, you’ll see a lounge transformed into a winter wonderland, and outside a giant “C” made out of Christmas lights that hangs on the front of the building.

 Lucky Vermin dress up as Santa Claus, Mrs. Claus, and Santa’s elves, and take pictures with guests.
 A Carroll Christmas attracts as many as 800-1000 students, so start shopping for the perfect ugly sweater, and keep an eye on the Carroll Christmas Countdown!